 |Domestic Box Office: $1,648,818||Overseas Box Office: $26,888|

-Paramount financed Marci X for $20 million and received some coin from the German tax shelter fund, Munich Film Partners New Century.
-The now illegal tax fund raised $125.5 million with a minimum $43,750 investment from wealthy people looking for a huge tax break.
+The budget for Marci X was $20 million and Paramount financed and received some coin from the German tax shelter fund Munich Film Partners New Century.
 The fund contributed to another Paramount dud Abandon.
 Marci X completed production in 2001 and this turkey sat on the shelf until Paramount dated it for January 31, 2003 and then pushed it back to the end of summer dumping ground on August 22, 2003.